-Term / Abbreviation Definition DFES Department of Fire and Emergency Services DWER Department of Water and Environment Regulation DMIRS Department of Mines, Industry, Regulation and Safety DPIRD Department of Primary Industries and Regional Development DoT Department of Transport DBCA Department of Biodiversity Conservation and Attractions EAP Employee Assistance Program.
+Term / Abbreviation Definition DWER Department of Water and Environment Regulation DMIRS Department of Mines, Industry, Regulation and Safety DPIRD Department of Primary Industries and Regional Development DoT Department of Transport DBCA Department of Biodiversity Conservation and Attractions EAP Employee Assistance Program.
 Contracted service provider which assists with supporting affected people through counselling and post-incident psychological support services.
 Emergency The occurrence or imminent occurrence of a hazard which is of such a nature or magnitude that it requires a significant and coordinated response.
-EM Emergency Management ER Emergency Response ERP Emergency Response Plan First Responders First Responders, usually MWPA PoG personnel (or other on scene personnel) will carry out local response activities, such as basic first aid / medical assistance, basic firefighting, casualty assistance, oil spill response, and assistance with search and rescue. НМА Hazard Management Agency (HMA).
+EM Emergency Management ER Emergency Response ERP Emergency Response Plan First Responders First Responders, usually MWPA PoG workers (or other on scene workers) will carry of local response activities, such as basic first aid / medical assistance, basic firefighting casualty assistance, oil spill response, and assistance with search and rescue.
+HMA Hazard Management Agency (HMA).
 An organisation which, because of its legislative responsibility or specialised knowledge, expertise and resources, is responsible for ensuring that all emergency management activities pertaining to the prevention of, preparedness for, response to and recovery from a specific hazard are undertaken.
 IAP Incident Action Plan - The Plan used to describe the incident objectives, strategies, resources and other information relevant to the control of an incident.
 IC Incident Controller - Leads the Incident Management Team and is responsible for the management of all incident control activities in an emergency.
 ICC Incident Control Centre - The location where the Incident Controller and members of the Incident Management Team provide overall direction of response activities in an incident.
 Primary Location - Boardroom, first floor Administration Building, 298 Marine Terrace, Geraldton and adjoining offices Alternate Location - 5 Chapman Road Boardroom IMT The Incident Management Team (IMT) manages the overall emergency response, operational and technical issues arising from an emergency event.
 NEC Nominated Emergency Contacts.
 A person nominated to be informed in the event of an emergency.
 This may be, but is not necessarily, the Next of Kin (see below).

-Term / Abbreviation Definition NOK Next of Kin.
+NOK Next of Kin.
 A person's closest living blood relative or relatives.

+Term / Abbreviation Definition

 OSC The On Scene Commander (OSC) commands all emergency response operations at, or close by, the event location.
-The OSC is normally the senior MWPA PoG person at any affected location, or a person mobilised by the Incident Management Team to take control of the affected area.
-MERCOM Maritime Emergency Response Commander (MERCOM) is responsible for the management of emergency intervention issues in response to a maritime casualty.
-The MERCOM is appointed by AMSA and is supported by statutory powers under the Protection of the Sea (Powers of Intervention) Act 1981 .
-MWPA Mid West Ports Authority PoG Port of Geraldton SDS Safety Data Sheet (Formerly Material Safety Data Sheet - MSDS) SEMC State Emergency Management Committee
+The OSC is normally the senior MWPA PoG person at any affected location, or a person subsequently appointed by the Incident Controller to take control of the affected area.

+MERCOM Maritime Emergency Response Commander (MERCOM) is responsible for management of emergency intervention issues in response to a maritim MERCOM is appointed by AMSA and is supported by statutory powers u Protection of the Sea (Powers of Intervention) Act 1981 .

+MWPA Mid West Ports Authority

+PoG Port of Geraldton

+SDS Safety Data Sheet (Formerly Material Safety Data Sheet - MSDS)

+SEMC State Emergency Management Committee